-Registration times for advance registration for the 2020 summer and fall semesters are assigned based on anticipated class after the completion of the spring 2020 semester (assuming successful completion of all courses for which students are enrolled):
+Registration dates and times for the 2024 Summer and Fall semesters are assigned based on anticipated class after the completion of the Spring 2024 semester (assuming successful completion of all courses for which students are enrolled):

 Seniors90 or more hours (earned plus enrolled)